open-telemetry/opentelemetry-specification/specification/library-layout.md

-# OpenTelemetry Project Package Layout
+# OpenTelemetry Library Package Layout

-This documentation serves to document the "look and feel" of a basic layout for OpenTelemetry projects.
-This package layout is intentionally generic and it doesn't try to impose a language specific package structure.
+This documentation serves to document the "look and feel" of the basic layout of OpenTelemetry libraries.
+This layout is intentionally generic and it doesn't try to impose a language specific package structure.

 ## API Package

-Here is a proposed generic package structure for OpenTelemetry API package.
+Here is a proposed generic package structure for OpenTelemetry library API packages.

 A typical top-level directory layout: